IdentityServer/IdentityServer4/docs/quickstarts/5_hybrid_and_api_access.rst

     <dt>refresh token</dt>
     <dd>@await ViewContext.HttpContext.Authentication.GetTokenAsync("refresh_token")</dd>

-For accessing the API using the user token, all you need to do is retrieve the token, and set it on your *HttpClient*::
+For accessing the API using the access token, all you need to do is retrieve the token, and set it on your *HttpClient*::

     public async Task<IActionResult> CallApiUsingUserAccessToken()